Gilbert Mitchell-Innes

 Gilbert Mitchell-Innes (11 September 1823 – 1 November 1900) was a Scottish amateur golfer.
 Mitchell-Innes placed seventh in the 1869 Open Championship.

 Early life and marriage

 Mitchell-Innes was born in Edinburgh, Scotland, on 11 September 1823 into a wealthy family.
 His great uncle was Gilbert Innes of Stow and it was through him that his father had become enormously wealthy.
 He was the son of William Mitchell-Innes and Christian Innes (née Shairp).
 He married Antoinette Amelia MacPherson and the couple would have nine children.
+One of his sons was the noted barrister Edward Alfred Mitchell-Innes.

 His ancestors on the Mitchell side of the family had been merchants in Aberdeen from the 16th century.
 His father William had inherited a large fortune from his cousin, James Innes, and later changed his name to Mitchell-Innes, and then proceeded to purchase estates at Ayton and Whitehall in Berwickshire.

 Golf career

 His playing partners were likely many over the years, but he played often with his good friend Thomas Hodge at St. Andrews.
 As a result, the Mitchell-Innes family came to own several of Hodge's paintings.